open-component-model/ocm-spec/README.md

-The *Open Component Model (OCM)* is an open standard for a technology-agnostic and machine-readable format to describe software-bill-of-deliveries (SBOD) with the focus on the software artefacts which have to be delivered for software products.
+The *Open Component Model (OCM)* is an open standard for a technology-agnostic and machine-readable format to describe software-bill-of-deliveries (SBOD) with the focus on the software artifacts which have to be delivered for software products.

 It is explicitly
-not meant to describe the complete bill of material of a software product in relation to the packages those delivery artefacts are composed of.
+not meant to describe the complete bill of material of a software product in relation to the packages those delivery artifacts are composed of.
-Compared with other standards like [CyclonDX](https://cyclonedx.org/), this makes OCM a simpler model with more detailed and unambiguous specifications with respect to delivery and deployment related aspects like transport and signing of software artefacts.
-Further information about artefacts (like typical SBOMs) can be added using labels, additional resources or even component versions.
+Compared with other standards like [CyclonDX](https://cyclonedx.org/), this makes OCM a simpler model with more detailed and unambiguous specifications with respect to delivery and deployment related aspects like transport and signing of software artifacts.
+Further information about artifacts (like typical SBOMs) can be added using labels, additional resources or even component versions.

-It is a completely technology-agnostic model to describe artefacts and the technical access to their content.
+It is a completely technology-agnostic model to describe artifacts and the technical access to their content.
 Technology-agnostic means:

-- it can describe any artefact regardless of its technology
+- it can describe any artifact regardless of its technology
-- the artefacts can basically be stored using any storage backend technology or repository
+- the artifacts can basically be stored using any storage backend technology or repository
 - the model information can be stored using any storage backend technology or repository